chaddienhart/UdacityP5/README.md

 ###Make sure your server has the right time and gets automatic package updates
 Setup NTP, Network Time Protocol, by stopping the service forcing the time to update and then restarting. see http://askubuntu.com/questions/254826/how-to-force-a-clock-update-using-ntp
 <br>
-Setup automatic updates with the unattended-upgrades package see http://askubuntu.com/questions/9/how-do-i-enable-automatic-updates
+Setup automatic updates with the unattended-upgrades package see<br> http://askubuntu.com/questions/9/how-do-i-enable-automatic-updates <br>
 Turn on security updates with ```sudo dpkg-reconfigure --priority=low unattended-upgrades```<br>
-Turn on 50 unattended updates by editing /etc/apt/apt.conf.d/50unattended-upgrades and uncommenting this line (line 4):<br>
+Turn on 50 unattended updates by editing ```/etc/apt/apt.conf.d/50unattended-upgrades``` and uncommenting this line:<br>
 ```${distro_id} ${distro_codename}-updates";```
 ###Setup Apache2 to host a Flask web app
 Create the following directory sturcture: